juliarose/tf2-price/README.md

         Currencies { keys: 3000, metal: 2 }
     );

-    // For currencies which require floating point key values, use ListingCurrencies let currencies = ListingCurrencies {
+    // For currencies which require floating point key values, use ListingCurrencies. let currencies = ListingCurrencies {
         keys: 1.5,
         metal: 0,
     };

-    // Arithmetic with standard Currencies objects still works assert_eq!(
+    // Arithmetic with standard Currencies objects still works. assert_eq!(
-        &currencies - Currencies { keys: 1, metal: 0 },
+        ListingCurrencies { keys: 1.5, metal: 0 } - Currencies { keys: 1, metal: 0 },
         ListingCurrencies { keys: 0.5, metal: 0 }
     );
+    // Due to the lossy nature of converting floats to integers, arithmatic in an inverse
+    // manner (Currencies - ListingCurrencies) is not supported.

-    // Conversions to Currencies are supported
+    // Conversions to Currencies are supported.
     assert!(
         Currencies::try_from(ListingCurrencies { keys: 1.0, metal: 0 }).is_ok()
     );
-    // Fails if the key value holds a fractional number assert!(
+    // Fails if the key value holds a fractional number. assert!(
         Currencies::try_from(ListingCurrencies { keys: 1.5, metal: 0 }).is_err()
     );